Fick principle: Underlying principles

 Assuming a hemoglobin concentration of 15 g/dL and an oxygen saturation of 99%, the oxygen concentration of arterial blood is approximately 200 mL of O2 per L.

 The saturation of mixed venous blood is approximately 75% in health.
 Using this value in the above equation, the oxygen concentration of mixed venous blood is approximately 150 mL of O2 per L.

-Therefore, using the assumed Fick determination, the approximated cardiac output for an average man (1.9 m3) is:
+Therefore, using the assumed Fick determination, the approximated cardiac output for an average man (1.9 m^2) is: